 It would be appropriate to introduce some basic terms which are often used to describe the spectrum.
 The multiplicity (M) of the terms is defines as 2S+1.
-This can explain that for a single electron in an atom with total spin S =1/2, M = 2S+1 = 2; means doublet term system will be formed while for two electron system with total spin S=1 & 0, multiplicity can be 1 and 3 that will give singlet and triplet terms and the same way, a three and four electron system will produce doublet and quartet, triplet and quintet respectively.
+This can explain that for a single electron in an atom with total spin S = 1/2, M = 2S+1 = 2; means doublet term system will be formed while for two electron system with total spin S=1 & 0, multiplicity can be 1 and 3 that will give singlet and triplet terms and the same way, a three and four electron system will produce doublet and quartet, triplet and quintet respectively.
 This is thus obvious that as the number of active electrons increases in the open shell, the term system becomes more and more complex.
 For instance the number of levels observed as under:

+Configuration Number of energy levels

+closed shell (s , p , d etc) 1

+one electron (p,d,f,g,h, etc) 2

-Configuration Number of energy levels closed shell ( $s^2$ , $p^6$ , $d^{10}$ etc) 1 one electron (p,d,f,g,h, etc) Two d electrons $(d^2)2$ 2 9 Three- d electrons $(d^3)$ Four d electrons $(d^4)$ 19 34 Five pd electrons $(d^4p)$ 180
+one electron (p,d,f,g,h, etc) Two d electrons (d ) 9

+Three- d electrons (d ) 19

+Four d electrons (d ) 34

+Five pd electrons (d p) 180

 Thus, it is clear that a system starts getting complex when there are three or more active electrons involved.
 A large number of levels will be involved in the emission of a large number of spectral lines.
 The only large number of lines does not necessarily make system that difficult to study but the interactions among the levels make things worse.
 The one electron and even two electron systems could be spotted with high accuracy with isoelectronic extrapolations and the levels can be found easily.
 This was the reason that such systems have been studied long back.
-However, for interacting systems these techniques fail and they could be only predicted through sophisticated multi configuration interaction Hartree-Fock calculations including relativistic effects.
+However, for interacting systems these techniques fail and they could be only predicted sophisticated multi configuration through interaction Hartree-Fock calculations including relativistic effects.
 The detailed background about the theoretical approach can be found some elsewhere [6,7].
 Only a brief account of methodology can be mentioned here to give an idea about the approaches for complex spectra.